fastwarebv/mautic-xml-to-email-bundle/README.md

 ### The following tag must be used in the <feeditem> block:

 ##### loop
-Selects the tag which is used to loop through the items
+Selects the tag which is used to loop through the items.
+Value can be empty or "root" to read all items from the root level.

 ### Example XML